inab/openVRE-core-dev/Install.md

 docker exec -it sgecore /bin/bash qconf -as ${FRONT_END_HOSTNAME}

-qconf -mconf # change UID from 1000 to 33)
+qconf -mconf # change UID from 1000 to 33
 ```

 ### sgecore docker usage permission

 ```
-groupmod -g 120 docker
-usermod -aG docker application
+groupmod -g 120 docker   #or to the respective docker group of the system, which could be obtained by running bash command: getent group docker usermod -aG docker application